 - Interested in checking out the upcoming materials features?
 Visit our Support site’s Accessing Aditi page to get started by requesting access to our Beta testing grid, Aditi.

-- PBR is currently an early Alpha Project stage and only available for use on the Second Life Beta grid (Aditi) and then only on specific regions: Materials1, Materials Adult, Rumpus Room 1 (through 4).
+- Updated July 2023: PBR is currently available for use on the Second Life grid on a limited number of regions (e.g. Rumpus Room and Rumpus Room 2-5) and on the Beta grid (Aditi) and also only on specific regions: Materials1, Materials Adult, Rumpus Room 1 (through 4).

 Sample PBR Materials